Close

 Moving support — Military OneSource offers a variety of ways you can make the move easier for your military childrenSchool liaisons can help with all of your educational needs.
 School liaisons are the main contact for military families, local school systems and installation command for school-related matters pre-K through 12.
 Local school liaisons help with transition support before and after a PCS and assist military-connected children with Interstate Compact compliance.
 For more education information and resources, review Changing Schools.

-Help your children and teens to make smooth transitions to their new home and school.
-Your local school liaison or local youth center can make the referral for youth sponsorship before your move.
+Your new installation’s youth center can make the referral for youth sponsorship before your move.

 Military OneSource offers resources to help your teen land a job and be a reliable employee.
 Learn more about how to help your MilTeen prep for success.
 Installation youth centers can also assist teens with employment opportunities